 - 1. The course is offered by an institution approved by the Superintendent or designee; - 2.
-The course is not offered at the student's high school or the student previously failed the course. - 3.
-The student assumes responsibility for all fees (including tuition and textbooks); and - 4.
+The course is not offered at the student's high school; - 2.3.
+The student assumes responsibility for all fees (including tuition and textbooks); and - 3.4.
 The Building Principal approves the course in advance.

 Students may be limited as to the number of distance learning courses that apply toward high school credit.
-Grades earned in approved distance learning courses count toward a student's grade point average, class rank, and eligibility for athletic and extracurricular activities.
-The District may pay the fee for expelled students who are permitted to take virtual or online courses in alternative settings.
+Grades earned in approved distance learning courses count toward a student's grade point average, class rank, and eligibility for athletic and extra curricularextracurricular activities.- The District may pay the fee for expelled students who are permitted to take virtual or online courses in alternative settings.